jhony-v/micro-frontsystem/README.md

 # micro-frontsystem

-Create micro-frontends with easy configurations across your monorepo that you've already set up.
+Create micro-frontends with easy configurations across your monorepo that you've already set up, otherwise, you can created easy.

-Configuration created in your root project.
+Config created in your root project.

-This is the straightforward configuration create in the root of your project linking multiple applications once.
+This is the straightforward configuration created in the root of your project linking multiple applications once.

 ```js
 //micro.front.js